The-Codex-Crew/Smart-Product-Insight-Recommendation-System/README.md

 ---

 ## Quick Overview

-A Streamlit-based smart shopping web app that helps users discover products using category, price, and rating filters.
-It provides rule-based recommendations, related product suggestions, and price insights through an interactive and modern UI.
+Smart Shopping App is a Streamlit-based product discovery web app built on an Amazon product dataset.
+It helps users explore products by category, product-name search, price range, rating, and product count, then displays rule-based recommendations with related product suggestions and price insights.

+The project focuses on practical data preprocessing, deterministic recommendation logic, clean visualization, pagination, and a polished shopping-style interface.

 ---

 ## Project Overview

-The Smart Shopping App is an interactive web application developed using Streamlit that enables users to explore and discover products efficiently.
-It uses an Amazon product dataset and provides recommendations based on user-selected filters such as category, maximum price, and minimum rating.

-The system follows a **rule-based recommendation approach**, where products are filtered and ranked using logical conditions instead of machine learning.
-It combines data preprocessing, filtering logic, pagination, and visualization to create a complete shopping assistant experience.
+The application loads and cleans amazon.csv, standardizes the required product fields, converts price and rating values into numeric formats, simplifies product categories, and prepares valid image URLs for display.

+Instead of using machine learning, the app uses a rule-based recommendation system.
+Products are filtered using user-selected criteria and ranked using rating, rating count, and discounted price.
+This makes the recommendation flow easy to understand, transparent, and suitable for demonstrating core data-handling and UI-building skills.

+The interface includes a custom hero section, sidebar filters, metric cards, product cards, pagination controls, related product discovery, and a price distribution chart.

 ---

 ## Key Features

-- Category-based product filtering using sidebar
+- Category-based filtering through the sidebar
+- Product-name search within the selected category
+- Adjustable maximum price filter
-- Adjustable maximum price and minimum rating filters
+- Adjustable minimum rating filter
+- Products-per-section slider for controlling how many cards appear per page
-- Rule-based recommendation system
+- Rule-based recommendation system using rating, rating count, and price
-- Recommended Products section (top results)
+- Recommended Products section for top-ranked filtered results
-- Customers Also Bought section (related products)
+- Customers Also Bought section for related alternatives from the same category/search pool
-- Card-based UI with image, rating, price, discount, and product link
+- Card-based UI with product image, rating, rating count, price, discount, and product link
-- Pagination for efficient browsing
-- Handling of invalid/broken image links
+- Separate pagination for recommended and related product sections
-- Sidebar statistics (average rating, median price, product count)
+- Sidebar statistics including product count, search matches, average rating, and median price
+- Hero dashboard showing total products, total categories, dataset name, and recommendation type
+- Metric cards for selected category, matching products, top rating, and lowest filtered price
-- Price distribution visualization using Seaborn and Matplotlib
+- Price distribution visualization comparing the full dataset, selected category, and selected price threshold
-- Clean and modern UI with custom CSS
+- Custom CSS styling through style.css for a modern, responsive shopping interface

 ---

 ## How the System Works

-1. Loads the `amazon.csv` dataset
-2. Cleans and preprocesses data (price, rating, category, images)
-3. Applies filters based on category, price, and rating
+1. The app loads amazon.csv.
+2. Required columns are validated before processing.
+3. Column names are standardized.
+4. Product names and categories are cleaned.
+5. Prices, discounts, ratings, and rating counts are converted into numeric values.
+6. Category values are simplified to the main category.
+7. Image URLs are cleaned and only valid HTTP/HTTPS image links are used in product cards.
+8. Duplicate products and invalid price/rating rows are removed.
+9. The cleaned dataset is cached using Streamlit caching for faster reloads.
+10. Users select a category from the sidebar.
+11. Users can search by product name inside the selected category.
+12. Products are filtered by maximum price and minimum rating.
-4. Ranks products using rating, rating count, and price
+13. Recommended products are ranked by rating, rating count, and discounted price.
-5. Displays recommended and related products
-6. Uses pagination for better performance
+14. Related products are selected from the same category/search results while excluding already recommended items.
+15. Results are displayed as paginated product cards.
-7. Generates a price distribution chart for insights
+16. A price distribution chart is generated using Matplotlib and Seaborn.

 ---

+## Recommendation Logic

+The system uses transparent rule-based logic:

+- **Filtering:** selected category, optional search text, maximum price, and minimum rating
+- **Ranking recommended products:** highest rating, highest rating count, then lowest discounted price
+- **Ranking related products:** lower discounted price first, then stronger rating
+- **Display validation:** products without usable image URLs are excluded from product-card sections

 ## Technologies Used